 Another important teaching tool is helping our students conduct workshops, seminars, and presentations to local school districts and state/regional/national organizations.
 For example, each year for the past five years students from the program (with support from a faculty member) have presented information on topics such as peer tutoring, authentic assessment, working with children with autism, working with preschool children, and including students with disabilities in regular physical education at the Virginia Association of Health, Physical Education, Recreation, and Dance (VAHPERD) and Southern District AAHPERD Conventions.
 Other conferences where our students have presented include the state and national Council for Exceptional Children Conferences and the National Association for the Education for Young Children Conference.
 Many of these presentations have turned into publications in nationally-recognized journals.
 Again, researching and writing a paper for publication with a faculty member is a wonderful learning experience for our students.

-Practical experiences, service to the community, taking courses with internationally-known faculty, and working closely with faculty on presentations and publications is all a part of the University of Virginia’s Master's Program in Adapted Physical Education.
+Practical experiences, service to the community, taking courses with internationally-known faculty, and working closely with faculty on presentations and publications is all a part of the University of Virginia’s Master's Program in Kinesiology for Individuals with Disabilities.

 We receive funding for Master's Students from Albemarle County Public Schools which pays for part of select students’ tuition.